š Complete Guide: Node.js + Express + Prisma + PostgreSQL (Docker) Boilerplate

 npx prisma migrate dev --name your_change

-# 3. Prisma Client auto-generates
+# 3. Generate Prisma Client

 npx prisma generate